The Lands End trail is one of San Francisco’s most spectacular coastal trails, with breathtaking views of the Golden Gate Bridge.

 10 best things to do at Lands End Trail

-The Lands End Trail is located on San Francisco's rugged, northwestern coastline, and is a 1.5 miles walk one way.
+The Lands End Trail is on San Francisco's rugged, northwestern coastline, and is 1.5 miles long (one way).
 It’s moderately difficult, with unpaved sections, lots of stairs, and sheer cliffs.

 Lands End Trail San Francisco

 Start the Lands End Trail at the Lands End Lookout (680 Point Lobos Ave).
 This modern glass and concrete building has stunning ocean views and overlooks the Sutro Bath ruins.
 Talk to the park rangers, pick up a map, browse exhibits on the natural and cultural history of the area, and visit the cafe.